wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/virtual-machines/virtual-machines-workload-high-availability-lob-application-phase3.md

 ## Configure the computers running SQL Server

-For each virtual machine running SQL Server, use the remote desktop client of your choice and create a remote desktop connection to the first domain controller virtual machine.
+For each virtual machine running SQL Server, use the remote desktop client of your choice and create a remote desktop connection.
 Use its intranet DNS or computer name and the credentials of the local administrator account.

 For each virtual machine running SQL Server, join them to the appropriate AD DS domain with these commands at the Windows PowerShell prompt.